I'm not sure whether to laugh or cry about this, folks.

 People will think that I'm think they're stupid or whatever.

-It all is about frustration with me, not being able to hear what they're saying.
+It all is about frustration with me not being able to hear what they're saying.

-Well, uh a lot of people, if they're the of certain age, this is looked at as something losing their mind.
+Well, a lot of people, if they're a certain age, this is looked at as somebody losing their mind, misdiagnosed with Alzheimer's and all kinds of things.

 There are a number of people who have hearing loss that'll never admit it.